-Gambling over the internet has proved popular in the Commonwealth of Pennsylvania as revenue from online casino games, online sports betting and online fantasy sports continues to grow, according to figures released by the Pennsylvania Gaming Control Board.
+Gambling over the internet has proved popular in the Commonwealth of Pennsylvania as revenue from PA online casino games, online sports betting, and online fantasy sports continues to grow, according to figures released by the Pennsylvania Gaming Control Board.

 In addition, online poker giant PokerStars opened the first legal and regulated online poker room in Pennsylvania a month ago which will likely result in more total revenue generated from online gaming in the Board’s next report later this month.